 Any baby with an existing food allergy or severe eczema is considered at high risk for peanut allergies.
 For these babies, it is usually recommended to do an allergen test prior to introducing peanuts, then to introduce peanuts between 4-6 months.
 Babies with moderate eczema should introduce peanuts somewhere around 6 months.
 Babies at low risk for peanut allergies did not get as specific guidance, but could also introduce around 6 months.

 Generally, we recommend to not introduce one of the top 9 allergens as a first food, in case there is a reaction.
 We don’t want your baby to associate all solids with that reaction.
 We do want to introduce the allergens early though, so usually within the first month.
 Introduce them with foods that you have already introduced your baby to so that if there is a reaction, you know which food caused it.
-I will have more information on allergen introduction in my course and e-book.
+My Introducing Allergens Handbook provides a guide for introducing allergens.